 Dorm room had only 4 beds and the guesthouse was located directly by the seaside in the local area, so it was pretty nice.
 However, it was really hard to find it, as the path to it was leading through wooden bridge, in between huge limestone rocks, hidden behind local houses, that didn’t have any light around.
 Luckily, my driver and his friend helped me, asked everyone around and walked me straight to the hostel doors!
 Did I mention, that Filipino people are amazing?

 I met Gordo – hostel’s owner, and went straight to bed.
 It was already after 1am and it was second night, that I didn’t have proper sleep.
-Also, I was planning to wake up at 7am in order to be at the pier before 8am to catch the boat for island hopping – after all, I didn’t come to Philippines just to sleep and wanted to see all the best attractions in the Philippines!
+Also, I was planning to wake up at 7am in order to be at the pier before 8am to catch the boat for island hopping – after all, I didn’t come there just to sleep and wanted to see all the best attractions in the Philippines!

 The adventure was starting 🙂

 How to go around the Philippines?

 The most common options are ferries or local flights.
 Flights are usually quite cheap when booked in advance.
 I chose that option, because of really short time that I had.
 I just used ferry once.
 Ferries are cool also for longer routes, they are usually cheaper but takes really long and are weather dependent – I’ve heard about many ferries being cancelled due to bad sea conditions – so if you are tight on schedule or planning to catch the flight overseas – I wouldn’t rely too much on ferries.